 First-class relics are a part of the saint’s body, usually a piece of bone or hair.
+Praying to a first-class relic is a powerful way to ask for that Saint’s intercession to bring their prayers to God.
 A third-class relic is created by touching an object, such as a crucifix, to one of the first-class relics in prayer.
 Learn more about each of the three saints and visit the chapel to pray to their relics in person.

 Saint Maximilian Kolbe

 Franciscan Friar Maximilian Kolbe was sent to Auschwitz for hiding Jews during World War II.
 When Nazi guards selected 10 people to be starved to death, Kolbe volunteered to die in place of a stranger whom the guards had selected.
 Miracles attributed to his intercession include curing a woman with intestinal tuberculosis and a man with calcification of the arteries.